 Losing weight improves patients with type 2 diabetes self-esteem, as well as their overall quality of life.
 Diabetes itself is a chronic condition, which severely affects daily living.
 It is estimated that the average person with diabetes is willing to trade away 12% of his remaining life in return for a diabetes-free health state .

-One study published on New England Journal of Medicine claims that even modest weight loss can lead to improvements in diabetes and other markers of health.
+One study published in the New England Journal of Medicine claims that even modest weight loss can lead to improvements in diabetes and other markers of health.
 They did not found notable improvements in longevity but the patients certainly lived better.
-Study participants who lost 5-10 percent of starting weight and increased their fitness showed:
+Study participants who lost 5-10 per cent of starting weight and increased their fitness showed:

 - reduced need for medication;

 It’s widely accepted across the obesity research and treatment community that even a 5-10 per cent weight loss can have significant benefits on health.
 Losing weight has long-range health benefits for type 2 diabetes patients—even if the person regains the weight, the author claimed in a study.
 For the average patient, each kilogram of weight loss was associated with a three- to four-month prolonged survival and a 10 kg weight loss predicted the restoration of about 35% in life expectancy .

 Klein S. Outcome success in obesity.
 Obes Res 2001 (4): 354S–358S.